i-dream-of-ai/ipybox/docs/usage.md

 ## Manual container lifecycle management

 Instead of using `ExecutionContainer` as a context manager, you can also manually `run()` and `kill()` the container.
+Setting a user-defined port (e.g. `7777` in the example below) is optional.

 This is useful for running the container on a separate host listening to a user-defined host port (e.g. `7777` in the example below).

 ```python
 --8<-- "examples/08_manual_lifecycle.py:run-container"